ima1256/ima1256/README.md

 C and C++: Building the foundation on linux programming and networks in order to build the next generation of embeded systems one day.

-Python: Exploring more features of this high level popular language to automate my daily tasks.
+Python: Exploring more features of this high level popular language to automate my daily tasks and build fast APIs with FastAPI.

+Java: Believe it or not most of the backend systems this days specially in big corporations are built with this language so

+even though we used it a lot in collge I thought it was a great idea to dive deeper in the language.

 🌈 Let’s Connect and build something cool.